aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

 ### Attaching a Faucet to your testnet

 Faucets are stateless services that can be run in parallel with the testnet.
-A Faucet is a way to create Aptos coin with no real-world value.
+A Faucet is a way to create Aptos test coins with no real-world value.
 You can use the Faucet by sending a request to create coins and transfer them into a given account on your behalf.

 1. Make sure that you started your local testnet as described in Step 5 above.
 2. Open a new shell terminal.